samueljens/myrepo/content/about/_index.md

 My Shiny app for playing versions of the iterated Prisoner's Dilemma is [available here](https://samueljens.shinyapps.io/titfortat/).
 I continue to work on other Shiny apps and will update my website when they are ready for use.

-Outside of work, I enjoy biking, camping, and GT3/4 racing.
+Outside of work, I enjoy biking, Magic: The Gathering, RCs, GT3/4 racing, and coding.

 Thank you for visiting my personal website!
-You may find my current CV at the top of the page.
+You may find my LinkedIn profile at the top of the page.
 You may reach me via email at samuel [dot] a [dot] jens [@] gmail [dot] com.